Mindfulness books for kids are a great tool for teachers and parents who want to bring a little more peace to their kiddos lives.

-We read mindful books several times a year in my class and every time they learn something new and take away a new idea.
+We read mindfulness books several times a year in my class and every time they learn something new and take away a new idea.

 I like using several of these books to teach how to use your brain during savasana, or resting pose.
 Some of them are good for introducing a new skill like listening, compassion, and awareness of emotions.

-A few books are great for reading just to help kiddos calm down after doing lots of yoga.
+A few of these mindful books are great for reading just to help kiddos calm down after doing lots of yoga.

 If you need ideas for other ways to practice mindfulness with your kids or students, check out these posts here: